ReportsVena vs Workday Adaptive Planning

 Vena Solutions

-Vena is the category leader for Excel-native FP&A. Vena sits on top of Excel and acts as a structured FP&A database with templates, workflow, auditability, and security — while keeping spreadsheet modelling intact.
-Ideal for organizations that do not want to abandon Excel as the core modelling layer.
+Vena is the category leader for Excel-native FP&A. Vena sits on top of Excel and acts as a structured FP&A database with templates, workflow, auditability, and security while keeping spreadsheet modeling intact.
+Ideal for organizations that do not want to abandon Excel as the core modeling layer.

-Best for: Finance teams with strong Excel skills, companies with spreadsheet-heavy models, organizations needing workflow/controls/audit trails, teams not ready to adopt a new modelling UI, and FP&A teams that want low change-management friction.
+Best for: Finance teams with strong Excel skills, companies with spreadsheet-heavy models, organizations needing workflow/controls/audit trails, teams not ready to adopt a new modeling UI, and FP&A teams that want low change-management friction.

 Workday Adaptive Planning